NYS Math & Science Teaching Incentive Program

-The NYS Math and Science Teaching Incentive Program is offered to encourage students to pursue careers as secondary math and science teachers (grades 7-12).
-Awards are made to students attending school at the undergraduate and/or graduate degree level in exchange for five years of full-time employment as secondary education math or science teachers in NYS.
+The NYS Math and Science Teaching Incentive Program is offered to encourage students to pursue careers as math and science teachers in secondary education (grades 7-12).
+Awards are made to students attending school at the undergraduate and/or graduate degree level in exchange for five years of full-time employment as math or science teachers in secondary education in NYS.

-NOTE: If you are a high school senior you may not apply for this scholarship until you have completed one semester of college.
-Please revisit this web page in January of your freshman year of college.
+NOTE: If you are a high school senior you may not apply at this time.
+You may apply in January of your first year of college.

 An applicant must: